nikschadowsky/nikschadowsky/README.md

 #### About my projects

 Yes I know.
-My projects seem weird, random and massive.
+My projects seem weird, random and insane.
 But I like that.

 You can find them either under the [repositories](https://github.com/nikschadowsky?tab=repositories) tab or on my website [nikschadowsky.de](https://nikschadowsky.de) (currently only in German).